 Welcome to the home page for the Cornell University Laboratory for Molecular Typing

 The Laboratory for Molecular Typing (LMT) is a fee-for-service facility within the New York State College of Agriculture and Life Sciences at Cornell University.
-The LMT, established in 1996 by Professor Carl A. Batt is currently under the direction of Professor Martin Wiedmann and is affiliated with the Center for Advanced Technology Bio-Resource Center.
+The LMT, established in 1996 by Professor Carl A. Batt is currently under the direction of Professor Martin Wiedmann.
+While we follow PulseNet’s standard protocols, we are not a member of the Centers for Disease Control and Prevention (CDC) PulseNet system.

 Services and fees

-Pulsed Field Gel Electrophoresis (PFGE) Typing uses the Centers for Disease Control and Prevention (CDC) PulseNet Protocol and BioNumerics Analysis Software to produce high quality, reproducible genetic fingerprints for pathogenic organisms.
+Pulsed Field Gel Electrophoresis (PFGE) Typing uses the Centers for Disease Control and Prevention (CDC) PulseNet Protocol and BioNumerics Analysis Software to produce high quality, reproducible genetic fingerprints for pathogenic organisms, but our numbering system is separate from CDC PulseNet’s.
+We can provide electronic files if you want to submit our results to the CDC for comparison.

 Fees: All fees listed are cost per isolate.